Celeste (singer): Personal life

-In 2017, Celeste moved to London with only £100 and was fired from her job as she would skip work in order to make music.
+In 2017, Celeste moved to London with only £100 and was fired from her job as she would skip work to make music.
 She told the BBC: "I'd rather call in sick and go to the studio than have the money for that month."
-She currently resides on Ladbroke Grove, and began dating English model and poet Sonny Hall shortly before the COVID-19 pandemic began.
-She is a keen football fan and an avid supporter of Arsenal F.C.
+She currently resides on Ladbroke Grove, She is a keen football fan and an avid supporter of Arsenal F.C.